Diva (1981 film): Production

 Diva was Beineix's first feature film: he had acted as assistant to directors such as Claude Berri, René Clément and Claude Zidi.
-However, Diva represented "a constant battle between his digressive, imagistic, 'baroque' imagination and his producer's insistence on a tight thriller".
-They hated the title, aspects of Beineix's style, and the producers' disappointment meant that the film was almost not distributed at all.
+However, Diva represented "a constant battle between his digressive, imagistic, 'baroque' imagination and his producer's insistence on a tight thriller."
+The producers hated the title, aspects of Beineix's style, and their disappointment meant that the film was almost not distributed at all.

 The contemporary style of the film was "hyper-realist, post-punk visual style - overlooking, perhaps, the traditions of humanism and genre cinema, the policier, in which the film is rooted".
 Moreover, "Pop Art decors, offbeat locations, selective colours and idiosyncratic compositions are assertively used to create a fantasy world which is only a sidestep from crime movie realism..."
 Another critic noted that "...the seduction of Diva is in its extraordinary sets and the way in which, through combinations of light, shadow, spatial relations, carefully chosen and positioned objects, forms and graphics and matched colours, something is created which is distinctly otherworldly while being firmly, almost prosaically, situated in the real world".

 Beineix described some of the more fantastic, even improbable elements of the film, such as Gorodish replacing his glamorous white Citroën car with an identical one after the first has been exploded killing two villains, as those of "a character manipulating the plot from within".
 Auty suggests that in some ways "the dramatic structure is strikingly close to the operatic form and it is entirely appropriate that the film should end in an opera-house".

 In a major change in an otherwise faithful adaptation of the Odier novel, Jules and Gorodish no longer split the proceeds after selling the illicit tape to the highest bidder.

 It was the only film of Wilhelmenia Fernandez, the first of Dominique Pinon, and the first leading role of Frédéric Andréi.